Hello, welcome to bibliomanic!

 Paul Metcalf, Edward Dahlberg, Pierre Senges, Joseph McElroy, Thomas Nashe, Djuna Barnes, Susan Howe, Michael Kohlhaas, Madame de Lafayette, Nancy Mitford, ‘The Lord Chandos Letter,’ Harold Brodkey, Hugh Kenner, Nathanael West, S.J.
 Perelman, George W.S.
 Trow, Donald Barthelme, David Markson’s last four books, A Tomb for Boris Davidovich, Virginia Woolf, Harry Mathews, Michel Butor’s Degrees and Mobile, Nathalie Sarraute’s The Use of Speech, Marguerite Duras, Guy Davenport, George Saintsbury’s History of English Prose Rhythm, Galway Kinnell’s The Book of Nightmares.
 Etc.

-And a little about me — my name is Jacob Siefring, and I’m a translator and copywriter.
-My work has been published in Gorse Journal, The White Review, The Collagist, Numéro Cinq, Music & Literature, Golden Handcuffs Review and other magazines.
-You can learn about some of the services that I offer here, namely translation and copywriting.
+And a little about myself, Jacob Siefring.
+My translation work and criticism have been published in lots of great journals, including Gorse Journal, Montreal Review of Books, The White Review, The Collagist, Numéro Cinq, Music & Literature, Golden Handcuffs Review and other magazines.
+You can learn about some of the services that I offer here (namely, translation and copywriting).

 A Note on Copyright